learodrigo/react-simple-website/README.md

 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+## Extra
+If the browser opens annoys you everytime you start the project:
+1. Shut down the terminal
+2. Create a `.env` file.
+4. Add `BROWSER=none` in it.
+5. Start again

 -> made with love, in berlin, with react-create-app and vscode